PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

 > equivalent to the existing PowerShell `Set-StrictMode` and does not need to be addressed in this
 > RFC.

-### $PSNativeCommandErrorAction
+### $PSNativeCommandUseErrorActionPreference

-The `$PSNativeCommandErrorAction` preference variable will be implemented as a boolean.
+The `$PSNativeCommandUseErrorActionPreference` preference variable will be implemented as a boolean.

 - When enabled (1), `$ErrorActionPreference` will affect native commands with described behavior.
 - When disabled (0), `$ErrorActionPreference` will have no effect to the original behavior.